deckhouse/virtualization/docs/USER_GUIDE.md

 The image creation process includes the following steps:

 - The user creates a `VirtualImage` resource.
-- After creation, the image is automatically loaded from the specified source into the storage (DVCR).
+- After creation, the image is automatically downloaded from the source specified in the specification to DVCR or PVC storage, depending on the type.
 - Once the download is complete, the resource becomes available for disk creation.

 There are different types of images: